-We ask tomato grower suppliers to report percentage of acres utilizing drip irrigation systems to indicate reduced water use compared to traditional furrow irrigation systems.
+For sourcing regions with higher levels of water stress, we conduct an annual evaluation of supplier efforts to track, disclose, and manage water risk.
+This information is incorporated into sourcing and mitigation strategies.
+Measures of success include suppliers demonstrating higher levels of reporting and improvement in water management assessments.
+In addition, we ask tomato grower suppliers to report percentage of acres utilizing drip irrigation systems to indicate reduced water use compared to traditional furrow irrigation systems.
 Success is measured as a high percentage of contracted acres utilizing drip irrigation, resulting in a decrease in land needed to produce equivalent tomato yields.
-Our tomato growers have installed drip irrigation systems for at least 91% of contracted acres, reducing water use by nearly 15% and increasing yield by ~30% per acre, meaning that without drip irrigation, our growers would have needed to farm an additional 7,000 acres.
+Our tomato growers have installed drip irrigation systems on 98% of their fields, reducing water use by nearly 15% compared to traditional furrow irrigation systems.
 Conagra Brands uses this information to better understand supplier performance and supply chain risks, and recognize suppliers with strong sustainability programs in our annual Supplier Excellence Program Sustainable Award program.